UCSDPulmonaryImaging/MBWSim/README.md

 Sacin is not explicitly simulated, but you can add in a fized offset of SnIII that mimics this

-There is not commen deadsapce, instead we use masss balance to "pretend" there is one.
+There is no common deadsapce, or individual deadspaces, instead we use masss balance to "pretend" there is one.
 CO2 is fixed at 5%